tomregpala/Yatawara-Exposure-Inequity-Gradient/README.md

 # Yatawara-Exposure-Inequity-Gradient

-This reproducible workflow conducts the statistical analyses as seen in our paper (citation here soon) through a series of scripts.
+This reproducible workflow conducts the statistical analyses as seen in our paper (https://doi.org/10.1016/j.aeaoa.2026.100492) through a series of scripts.
 Everything you need is contained within this repository.
 To setup, set RStudio's working directory to the folder containing the repository files and ensure the working directory includes:

 1. Population_StatesCounty_2000-2023.csv
 2. MHIDataUSCounties.csv